Skip to content

 • Deliverable: Answers to the 4 questions asked in the BikeComputer part II codelab are given and documented in the README file of your project.

-• Deliverable: CPU logging must be disabled in test mode using the #if !MBED_TEST_MODE pragma.
+• Deliverable: CPU logging must be enabled if not in test mode.

-• Deliverable: the code for the three scenarios described above has been pushed to the “main” branch of your Github repository.
+• Deliverable: The code has been pushed to the “main” branch of your Github repository.
 Any code that implements mechanisms that are not part of phase 1 and 2 must be pushed to a different branch.

 • Deliverable: the CPU usage is optimized for every scenario: